My shopping cart

 Homeostasis refers to the ability of the body or a cell to seek and maintain a condition of equilibrium or stability within its internal environment when dealing with external changes.
 In humans, homeostasis happens when the body regulates body temperature in an effort to maintain an internal temperature around 98.6 degrees Fahrenheit.
 (Biology Online.)

-There are countless ways that a working knowledge of human biology leads to a healthier life, but to better understand one of the reasons, let’s take a look at what we put in our mouths.
+There are countless ways that a working knowledge of human biology leads to a healthier life, but to better understand one of the reasons, let’s look at what we put in our mouths.

 Recent studies have demonstrated that nutrition affects students’ thinking skills, behavior, and health, all factors that impact academic performance.
 Research suggests that diets high in trans and saturated fats can negatively impact learning and memory, nutritional deficiencies early in life can affect the cognitive development of school-aged children, and access to nutrition improves students’ cognition, concentration, and energy levels.